-Top 5 3rd Quarter Trades of FA - GuruFocus.com
+Top 5 3rd Quarter Trades of Fa - GuruFocus.com

 The 13F report details which stocks were in a guru’s equity portfolio at the end of the quarter, though investors should note that these filings are limited in scope, containing only a snapshot of long positions in U.S.-listed stocks and American depository receipts as of the quarter’s end.
 They are not required to include international holdings, short positions or other types of investments.
 Still, even this limited filing can provide valuable information.

-According to GuruFocus data, these were FAS Wealth Partners’s top five trades of the quarter.
+According to GuruFocus data, these were Family CFO Inc’s top five trades of the quarter.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-In terms of valuation, iShares Core 1-5 Year USD Bond ETF has a price-book ratio of 1.61.
+In terms of valuation, Vanguard Total Stock Market ETF has a price-earnings ratio of 17.28 and a price-book ratio of 3.11.

-FAS Wealth Partners reduced their investment in ARCA:VT by 585,689 shares.
-The trade had a 5.26% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $87.52.
+During the quarter, Family CFO Inc bought 37,201 shares of NAS:VXUS for a total holding of 220,700.
+The trade had a 1.8% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $50.92.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-In terms of valuation, Vanguard Total World Stock ETF has a price-earnings ratio of 13.97 and a price-book ratio of 2.10.
+In terms of valuation, Vanguard Total International Stock has a price-earnings ratio of 10.85 and a price-book ratio of 1.43.

-FAS Wealth Partners reduced their investment in BATS:EFG by 158,648 shares.
-The trade had a 1.34% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $81.57.
+During the quarter, Family CFO Inc bought 31,701 shares of NAS:VMBS for a total holding of 196,705.
+The trade had a 1.51% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $47.39.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-FAS Wealth Partners reduced their investment in ARCA:SLYG by 118,639 shares.
-The trade had a 0.88% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $74.9.
+During the quarter, Family CFO Inc bought 9,508 shares of ARCA:VIG for a total holding of 77,893.
+The trade had a 1.36% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $148.19.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-In terms of valuation, SPDR S&P 600 Small Cap Growth ETF has a price-earnings ratio of 10.76 and a price-book ratio of 2.07.
+In terms of valuation, Vanguard Dividend Appreciation FTF has a price-earnings ratio of 18.73 and a price-book ratio of 3.86.

-During the quarter, FAS Wealth Partners bought 83,884 shares of ARCA:MDYV for a total holding of 750,323.
-The trade had a 0.54% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $63.53.
+Family CFO Inc reduced their investment in NAS:AAPL by 8,042 shares.
+The trade had a 1.2% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $156.95.

 Please note, the numbers and facts quoted are as of the writing of this article and may not factor in the latest trading data or company announcements.